swedenconnect/signservice/docs/configuration.md

 | `cert.*` | Shared configuration for a key and certificate handler.
 See [Key and Certificate Handler Configuration](#key-and-certificate-handler-configuration) below. |
 | `audit.*` | Shared configuration for audit loggers.
 See [Audit Logger Configuration](#audit-logger-configuration) below.  |

+<a name="handler-configuration"></a>
 ### Handler Configuration

 A SignService engine is instantiated with a set of different handlers, one of each type.
 Handler configuration is standardized and described in the documentation for the [signservice-core](https://github.com/swedenconnect/signservice/tree/main/core) module.

-Note: If [Shared Handler Configuration](#shared-handler-configuration) is used, a template configuration may be referenced in the handler configuration using the setting `default-config-ref`.
+**Note:** If [Shared Handler Configuration](#shared-handler-configuration) is used, a template configuration may be referenced in the handler configuration using the setting `default-config-ref`.
 By including a reference using the setting that follows after `signservice.default-handler-config`, for example `authn.saml`, these properties are used for the handler configuration and we only have to configure common settings in one place, but still get our own handler instance.
 See [Configuration Example](#configuration-example) below.

+**Note 2:** If a customized handler, for a specific type, is to be used it is possible to tell the configuration system to use another [HandlerFactory](https://github.com/swedenconnect/signservice/blob/main/core/src/main/java/se/swedenconnect/signservice/core/config/HandlerFactory.java) that what is default by using the `factory-class` property that points at the factory class for your customized handler.
+See [Configuration of Handlers](https://github.com/swedenconnect/signservice/tree/main/core#configuration-of-handlers).

 Below follows the main configuration entry points for each type of handler.